CivicDataLab/opub-mono/README.md

 - `apps/www`: web application built using the [Next.js framework](https://github.com/vercel/next.js/)
 - `apps/docs`: documentation site built using [Nextra](https://github.com/shuding/nextra)
-- `packages/opub-ui`: a library of reusable React components used in both the web and docs applications.
+- `packages/opub-ui`: a library of reusable React components used in both the web and docs applications
-- `packages/eslint-config-custom`: `eslint` configurations for the eslint tool, including `eslint-config-next` and `eslint-config-prettier`.
-- `packages/tsconfig`: configuration files for [TypeScript](https://github.com/microsoft/TypeScript/) used throughout the repository.
+- `packages/create-opub-app`: a CLI tool to quickly spin up a new OPub app in minutes

 ### Build